wombat’s Berlin, Budapest, London, Munich and Vienna:

 The conventional youth hostels curfew at 11 p.m. does not exist here.
 The reception is open 24/7.
 Also, the womBar, the in-house pub, with happy hour is open into the early hours of the morning.
 Incorporator and directing manager Marcus Praschinger stresses, “We want to create a social atmosphere for our guests: partying, making new friends and just generally having a good time – that is essential.”

 Furthermore, extensive extra facilities are a main part of the company’s philosophy: internet hotspots, a pool table, coin operated laundry and a guest kitchen can be found in each wombat’s City Hostel.
 Last but not least, it is the reasonable price that is contributing to increasing overnight stays and recommendations among travellers.
-Hints in tour and hitchhiker guides are one thing, but word of mouth is still a top decisionmaking support when choosing accommodation – a good position for further expansion plans to Prague and Budapest.
+Hints in tour and hitchhiker guides are one thing, but word of mouth is still a top decisionmaking support when choosing accommodation – a good position for further expansion plans to Venice and Rome.

 By now, the major part of the bookings is done via internet on www.wombats-hostels.com.
-Another successful strategy is that the guests already meet like-minded people at the front desk as only people who have travelled a lot themselves work at wombats.
+Another successful strategy is that the guests already meet like-minded people at the front desk as only people who have traveled a lot themselves work at wombats.

 What remains is the question about the name.
-The two founders of wombat’s were backpackers themselves and travelled across the whole world: ”Marcus and I had a friend in Melbourne who tragically died in an accident.
+The two founders of wombat’s were backpackers themselves and traveled across the whole world: ”Marcus and I had a friend in Melbourne who tragically died in an accident.
 He loved the Australian marsupials and always had the dream of opening a hostel with the name ‘wombat’s backpackers’.
 So the name is dedicated to him,” states Sascha Dimitriewicz, founder and managing director.

 wombat’s Holding GmbH